CONTENTSTART

 Scott Nixon

-Scott joined Quantum Sails in 2000, and his experiences bring a unique skill-set to Quantum’s programs.
-Focusing primarily on One Design classes, he is directly involved in testing, design, and development of Quantum’s One Design sail programs, working directly with the design team to make sure Quantum® sails are at the front of the fleet.
+Scott joined Quantum Sails in 2000, and his experiences bring a unique skill set to Quantum's programs.
+Focusing primarily on one design classes, he is directly involved in testing, design, and development of Quantum’s One Design sail programs.
+He working directly with the design team and worldwide sales team to make sure Quantum sails are at the front of the fleet.

 Basic info